heristop/gutenku/assets/gutenku-blog-article.md

 **The ultimate question:** If any method can "find" poetry in Shakespeare, was the poetry already there, or are we just really good at making meaning from literary fragments?

-## The Questions We Avoid 🤖

-- If humans project meaning onto algorithmic output, who deserves credit for that meaning?
-- Does it matter if the process is "creative" if the result evokes genuine human emotion?
-- Are we democratizing poetry or industrializing it?
-- When we say AI "writes" haiku, are we lying to ourselves or just using convenient metaphors?
-- Is Dimitri's manual selection fundamentally different from my algorithmic selection?

 ## My Confession as Creator 📝

 I built GutenKu to expose what I saw as the fundamental fraud in "found poetry" - but I may have created something more honest in its dishonesty.
+This fascination isn't new: 25 years ago, as a student inspired by Raymond Queneau's combinatorial poetry, I first explored generating haiku with Prolog (a French logic programming language rooted in AI and computational linguistics - cocorico!).
+The tools have changed; the fundamental question hasn't.

 **GutenKu doesn't pretend to have consciousness or artistic insight.** It's transparently algorithmic, openly computational.
 In some ways, this makes it more honest than approaches that claim human-like discovery while really performing selection bias.

-**The uncomfortable truth:** GutenKu works not because it's creative, but because humans are meaning-making creatures.
+**The uncomfortable truth:** GutenKu works not because it's creative, but because we instinctively weave meaning from fragments.
 But isn't that exactly what makes Dimitri's approach work too?

 Maybe the real discovery is this: **poetry isn't hidden in books waiting to be found - it's created in the moment when human consciousness encounters arranged words.**